vmchale/EMD/README.md

 ```
 in the directory `EMD/`.

+If you are on a linux machine, this will simply copy some binaries instead of building from source (which takes quite some time due to dependencies)

-If you are on a unix system, the only thing that will vary by platform will be how to install the packages `devIL` (an image library), `imagemagick`, and `llvm` If `./build` fails to install these for you, you will have to install them manually.
+EMD require `devIL` (an image library) and `imagemagick` to run.
+If `./build` fails to install these for you, you will have to install them manually.

-To see more details about the './build', jump to the Manual Build section.
+If './build' fails completely, jump to the Manual Build section.

 After this, the haskemd module can be used from any directory.

-You might want to test that all is well with
+Test it with:

 ```
 python3 test.py
 ```